ag143/workshop/PowerBI/notes.md

 # 6.Data Modeling
+By default, Power BI automatically creates a hidden date table for any table that contains a Date or DateTime column on the one side of a relationship

 Develop a template app (when create a workspace)
 - Template apps are developed for sharing outside your organization.